Stephen Shave - MSc, Cognitive Behavioural Therapist (BABCP) accredited

 - Addictions (gambling, sex, alcohol and drugs)

 I am able to treat all of the above mentioned presenting difficulties within my private practice in the town of Dorchester, Dorset.
-However, I specialize in treating recurrent episodic and enduring depression and I have a particular interest in treating Obsessive Compulsive Disorder (OCD).
-Also, I am now a qualified EMDR Therapist which is a very effective for trauma focussed treatment.
+However, I have a particular interest in treating Post Traumatic Stress Disorder and complex trauma, also I have a great deal of experience in treating Obsessive Compulsive Disorder (OCD).
+I am a qualified EMDR Therapist which is a very effective for trauma focussed treatment.

 Alongside a CBT approach to my work, I incorporate a person centred approach and aspects of Mindfulness, Schema Focused Therapy (SFT) and Compassion Focused Therapy (CFT).
 At all times I seek to offer a professional, confidential and friendly service to my patients.

 I am a qualified Cognitive Behavioural Therapist with a Masters Level degree in CBT (MSc CBT), an Honours Degree in Social Work (BA Hons) and a post-graduate certificate in Assessing Risk in Mental Health.
 Also, I am a qualified EMDR Therapist.
 I am an accredited member of the British Association of Behavioural and Cognitive Psychotherapists (BABCP).
 I have also completed the first part of training in Schema Focused Therapy.